Limitations of Randomization Tests in Finite Samples: One-sample tests on a finite support

 Proposition \ref{prop:tool_finite} is useful for two reasons.
 First, it can be used to identify bijective functions that satisfy the invariance.
 We can then construct randomization tests by taking the groups generated by the functions.
 To illustrate this, Example \ref{ex:construct_discrete} of Supplementary Appendix \ref{app:add} uses the result to construct the usual test of symmetry around zero and to construct a test of two points having equal mass.

-Second, Proposition \ref{prop:tool_finite} highlights that the null hypotheses that satisfy the randomization hypothesis are only those that place equal mass on different sets of points (accounting for multiplicities).
-As such, it is natural to expect that null hypotheses that are not characterized by such features likely do not satisfy the randomization hypotheses.
-In what follows, we use Proposition \ref{prop:tool_finite} to show that null hypotheses about $k-$th moments (including the mean) and quantiles do not satisfy the randomization hypothesis.
-These results and our explicit proofs illustrate how a researcher can use our results to determine if a null hypothesis of interest does or does not satisfy the randomization hypothesis.
+Second, Proposition \ref{prop:tool_finite} shows that null hypotheses satisfying the randomization hypothesis are characterized by equal probability mass assigned to distinct configurations (accounting for multiplicities).
+Null hypotheses not defined by such restrictions therefore do not satisfy the randomization hypothesis.
+In what follows, we apply Proposition \ref{prop:tool_finite} to show that null hypotheses defined by $k$-th moments (including the mean) and quantiles do not satisfy the randomization hypothesis.
+These results illustrate how the proposition can be used to determine whether a null hypothesis admits a randomization test.

 \begin{proposition} If $|\mathcal{A}| > 4$, then for any positive integer $t$ and $\beta \in (\alpha^{t}_1,\alpha^{t}_K)$, $\Omega_0 = \{P \in \Omd : \E_P[X_i^{t}] = \beta\}$ does not satisfy the randomization hypothesis. \end{proposition}